What is this medication?

-Where should I keep my medicine?
+Where should I keep my medication?

-Keep out of the reach of children.
-This medicine can be abused.
-Keep your medicine in a safe place to protect it from theft.
-Do not share this medicine with anyone.
-Selling or giving away this medicine is dangerous and against the law.
+Keep out of the reach of children and pets.
+This medication can be abused.
+Keep your medication in a safe place to protect it from theft.
+Do not share this medication with anyone.
+Selling or giving away this medication is dangerous and against the law.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Protect from light and moisture.
 Keep container tightly closed.

 This medication may cause accidental overdose and death if taken by other adults, children, or pets.
 Mix any unused medication with a substance like cat litter or coffee grounds.
 Then throw the medication away in a sealed container like a sealed bag or a coffee can with a lid.
 Do not use the medication after the expiration date.